ashleshabise/Path_finder/README.md

 # path_finder
-This simple python script is a simple application of djisktra's path finding algorithm in IIT kanpur campus .
+This simple python script is a simple application of Dijkstra's algorithm in IIT kanpur campus .
 The main focus of this program is to help the first year students to get around the huge campus easily using shortcuts.
-The script uses the famous djikstra's algorithm to find shortest path and then convert the result into user readable form and the directions are easy to read.
+The script uses the famous Dijkstra's algorithm to find shortest path and then convert the result into user readable form and the directions are easy to read.

 # Prerequisites